kujenga/website/content/_index.md

 """
 +++

-My work focuses on building software systems at the nexus of artificial intelligence, information retrieval, and user experience.
+My work focuses on building software systems at the intersection of artificial intelligence, information retrieval, and user experience.

 Today I'm working to bring [Collaborative AI][eriProduct] to the